 Events Coming Soon

-Emerging from trauma or crisis
+Emerging from trauma or crisis towards relief

 Change doesn’t happen one layer at a time.